dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 + Average FPS : 101.52
 + Average inference time (ms) : 9.84

-This is mindblowing!
+🤯 This is mindblowing!
 The max FPS hit the 180+ range.
-I never imagine these numbers are possible especially using only 4 CPU cores 🤯.
+I never imagine these numbers are possible, especially using only 4 CPU cores.

 Seeing this, I can now sleep peacefully at night 😴

 ### 🚧 Conclusion
 What a journey this has been.

-Gone are they days when we need GPUs to run models in real-time.
+Gone are the days when we need GPUs to run models in real-time.
 With DeepSparse and SparseML, you can get GPU-class performance on commodity CPUs.

 {{< notice tip >}}